cxromos/danijelkecman.github.io/content/about.md

 slug = "about"
 +++

 I am in the industry for 20 years now.
 I wrote my first programs in Basic then a bit later in C when I was 10 years old and since then I never stopped programming.
 I love programming and I love to work with good people in a good corporate culture.
-I am open, conscientious, and I appreciate those qualities in a corporate culture, an agile approach to work and the development, I like to help to my colleagues to write better code, tests, to learn patterns, new architectures and new ways in programming.
+I am open, conscientious, and I appreciate those qualities in a corporate culture, an agile approach to work and the development.
+I like to help to my colleagues to write better code, tests, to learn patterns, new architectures and new ways in programming.
+I welcome to be helped in the same way.
+I believe that honesty and communication opens the way to a team to do its best.

 ## Tech: